feature-image

 Draymond Green had his own advice for the next-gen podcasters

 Remember, LeBron James has done two seasons of the Mind the Game podcast because he felt that the audience was craving for a technical outlook, which was missing.
 Juggling NBA stardom and podcasting is difficult, especially when the team’s performance takes a nosedive.
-Although there is no direction related to it, fans are often critical and ask players to stop podcasting.
+Although no direction is related to it, fans are often critical and ask players to stop podcasting.
 Paul George did this last season, as the 76ers failed to make the playoffs.

 ADVERTISEMENT